runwhen-contrib/runwhen-local/README.md

 You can also *choose to upload* the configuration files to the RunWhen platform, which unlocks:

-- 🔍 visualizations of your services, components, and troubleshooting tasks
+- 🔍 navigate an **interactive map** of your services, components, and troubleshooting tasks
 - 🧑🏻‍🤝‍🧑🏿 collaborative troubleshooting with an **AI assistant and colleagues**
 - 📈 track and alert on service issues across multiple clusters & cloud environments